If you're thinking about doing some DIY presents this year your period of thinking is over - today you're going to learn how to make vanilla extract.

 How do Vanilla Beans Grow?
 On a tree?
 A vine? : Vanilla beans are actually pods that grow on a rare ORCHID.
 That's right.
 Vanilla beans grow on orchids.
 Orchids that can only be pollinated by hummingbirds or some other rare, weird bird.
 So any commercially grown vanilla orchids have to be hand pollinated.
 That partly explains the expensive price of the bean.

-- Madagascar vanilla beans are the most readily available and commonly used.
-They're the ones you'd be used to the taste of.
+- Madagascar vanilla beans are the most readily available.

-- Tahitian vanilla beans are a newer introduction into the vanilla world and apparently have more floral notes.
+- Tahitian vanilla beans apparently have more floral notes.

-- Mexican vanilla beans are hard to find but apparently have heavy chocolate, earthy tones.
+- Mexican vanilla beans are hard to find but it is delicious with heavy chocolate, earthy tones.

 The great thing about homemade vanilla is it's the gift that *literally* keeps on giving.
-As you use the vanilla just top it up with more booze and it'll continue to provide you with extract for years.
+I've been topping up the vodka in my own vanilla extract for years.

 You can use anything, but the standard is Vodka because it doesn't interfere with the vanilla flavour.